 packets coming from the physical NIC encapsulated in MPLSoGRE

-packets received by the vRouter from the Workloads (Virtual Machines or containers)
+packets received by the vRouter from the workloads (Virtual Machines or containers)

 Service lcores

-Service lcores are responsible for any task other than packet forwarding, They are handling all vRouter interfaces (vrouter ports) tasks like port setup, workload interface to vrouter port binding, routing information propagation, and so on ….

-Anyway, they are not managing the workload (Virtual/Managing) interfaces and physical interfaces that are handled by Hypervisor or Linux OS.
+Service lcores are responsible for any task other than packet forwarding, They are handling all vRouter interfaces (vrouter ports) tasks like port setup, workload interface to vrouter port binding, routing information propagation, etc. Anyway, they are not managing the workload (Virtual/Managing) interfaces and physical interfaces that are handled by Hypervisor or Linux OS.

-It also hands other book-keeping and miscellaneous tasks for vRouter like timer management and Virtio (vhost-user) control path.
+It also hands other book-keeping and miscellaneous tasks for vRouter like timer management and Virtio (vhost-user) control paths.
 By default, they are not pinned to any physical CPU.

-Most of the service lcores make use of user sockets to talk to other processes (IPC – Inter Process Communication) in the system like vrouter agent, qemu (Virtual Machine) and Linux stack.
+Most of the service lcores make use of user sockets to talk to other processes Inter Process Communication (IPC) in the system like vrouter agent, qemu (Virtual Machine), and Linux stack.

-User sockets in vRouter
+User Sockets in vRouter

 IOCTL (Input/Output Control) is the mechanism used to control a hardware device.
 IOCTL is a single system call interface, by which user space applications can communicate with device drivers.
 IOCT rely on IPC (like user sockets, eventfd) and/or interrupts mechanisms.

-DPDK vRouter data plane is using sockets and eventfd to exchange IO messages (cf Message passing). uSocket (Unix Socket) is the primary used IO socket transport mechanism.
+DPDK vRouter data plane is using sockets and eventfd to exchange IO messages (compare to Message Passing). uSocket (Unix Socket) is the primary IO socket transport mechanism.

-A specific data message protocol is used over sockets to carry the IO messages between 2 processes (vRouter data plane and qemu or vRouter agent). vRouter
+A specific data message protocol is used over sockets to carry the IO messages between two processes (vRouter data plane and qemu or vRouter agent).

 DPDK vRouter is using three kinds of protocols:

-NETLINK: netllink protocol socket carries IO messages that have a netlink header
+Netlink: the netllink protocol socket carries IO messages that have a netlink header

-PACKET: packet protocol socket carries packets that have an agent_header.
+Packet: the packet protocol socket carries packets that have an agent_header.
 A packet message contains a ring, a vif, and a child usocket.
 This child usocket represents an eventfd that is used by the datapath threads to wake up the packet thread whenever there are new packets that are enqueued on the ring

-EVENT: the event protocol represents an eventfd.
-We can write an 8 bytes value that will be accumulated over writes to be read by the reader.
+Event: the event protocol represents an eventfd.
+You can write an 8-byte value that will be accumulated over writes to be read by the reader.
 This is used as a wakeup mechanism for one or more threads.

 For each of these message protocol, multiple transport protocol types can be used.
-In Contrail DPDK vRouter data plane, netlink protocol is used over Unix Socket transport protocol and packet protocol is carried over Raw Socket transport.
+In Contrail DPDK vRouter data plane, the netlink protocol is used over Unix Socket transport protocol and the packet protocol is carried over the Raw Socket transport.

 Tapdev lcore

-DPDK vRouter need to be able to exchange packet with Linux Kernel networking stack.
+The DPDK vRouter needs to be able to exchange packets with the Linux kernel networking stack.
 The vHost0 interface is a network interface which is shared by both the vRouter application and other Linux applications.
-For instance, on a single network interface compute, the physical IP of the compute is migrated onto vHost0 interface.
-This IP is used by SSH server daemon, and can't be migrated into the DPDK application (vRouter Dataplane)
+For instance, on a single network interface compute, the physical IP of the compute is migrated onto the vHost0 interface.
+This IP is used by ther SSH server daemon and can't be migrated into the DPDK application (vRouter data plane).
+See Figure 3.11.

+Figure 3.11 Tapdev lcore

-DPDK control plane provide two solutions that allows user space applications to exchange packets with the kernel networking stack.
+The DPDK control plane provides two solutions that allow user space applications to exchange packets with the kernel networking stack:

 Kernel NIC Interface (KNI)